EDUCBA

 How does typeof work in TypeScript?

-As we already know that typeof is used to deal with several types in typeof in TypeScript.
-This allows us to help us with the various type in TypeScript, we can reuse our same code for multiple type in TypeScript.
+As we already know that typeof is used to deal with several types of typeof in TypeScript.
+This allows us to help us with the various type in TypeScript; we can reuse the same code for multiple types in TypeScript.
 In this section, we will see how to use this while programming in TypeScript.
-Let’s see its usage and understand it better for future use see below;
+Let’s see its usage and understand it better for future use.
+See below;

 Keyword usage: